scriven42/oet02w/README.md

 and finally adding the camera when I can polarize the screen out of the camera's view.

+### Prerequisites

+Currently the only setting that needs to be configured is in the /boot/config.txt file.
+You need to ensure that this line is included.
+It will allow the i2c on the csi & dsi busses to show up as i2c-10.

+`dtparam=i2c_vc=on`

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code